GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

 ************
 Introduction
 ************
-The Recipe System is Gemini Observatory's data processing software platform.
+The DRAGONS Recipe System is Gemini Observatory's data processing software platform.
 The Recipe System is designed as a framework that accommodates both stepwise, interactive data processing and automated data reduction pipelines.